 Gaelic Medium Education is available in the school from Nursery to P7.
-Parents/guardians interested in educating their children through the medium of Gaelic are very welcome to meet with the Head of school.
+Parents/guardians interested in educating their children through the medium of Gaelic are very welcome to meet with the Mrs Peigi Nicolson, Head of School or Mrs Karina Mackay, the Deputy Head Teacher.
 Support for pupils with additional educational needs will be offered through Gaelic.
 CNAG currently run a Gaelic Medium After School Club twice a week, Monday and Thursday.